realdecimalist/minswap-tokens/README.md

 In cases where `circulatingOnChain` is provided directly according to the asset's quantity on-chain or through external APIs, the `circulating` is the value of `circulatingOnChain`.

-For tokens providing with `treasuryNft`, the `circulating` is the quantity of the asset in the latest address containing it.
+For tokens providing with `treasuryNft`, the `circulating` is the quantity of the address containing the assets.
+In default, the amount is retrieved from the oldest address from the blockchain's point of view.

 ## How to add my token
 ### Requirements